nagyesta/lowkey-vault/README.md

 - Some encryption/signature algorithms are not supported.
 Please refer to the ["Features"](#features) section for the up-to-date list of supported algorithms.
 - Only self-signed certificates are supported by the certificate API.
 - Time shift cannot renew/recreate deleted certificates.
 Please consider performing deletions after time shift as a workaround.
 - Recovery options cannot be configured for vaults created during start-up
+- The Docker container uses the root user due to a limitation that prevented the custom user from writing the export file when the Docker UID on the host did not match the user's UID inside the container as a regular user.